denten-books/plain-text/main.md

 [ln-counterfeiting]: A documentary on counterfeit goods produced by BBC4 interviews Christophe Zimmerman, Senior Technical Officer at World Customs Organization, who deplores the industry's lack of cooperation with law enforcement [@bbc4].

-### 1.1.4 Encoding Form
+### 1.1.4 Mediating Form
 "Robots have also the attribute in common of being able to affect human beings or other targets 'at a distance,' a book, a radio or a television sender can entertain or teach at a distance, like a gun, a rocket and an atomic bomb can kill people and destroy at a distance.
 The book is a robot par excellence [@moreno, 238]."
 So wrote Jacob Moreno, a contemporary and adversary of Sigmund Freud and one of the pioneers in sociology and group therapy.
 The text acts at a distance--we will come to that.
 But in some important ways, the gun is not a text.
 It can be reduced to textual description, transmitted, and manufactured cheaply.
 As the pendulum of textual scholarship swings back from treating text as pure idea, the materialists must acknowledge the aberrant specificity of textual material.
 Text routinely separates from its physical medium.
 The ability to change form is what gives it the ability to act at a distance.

-The traditional dichotomy between form and content obscures the complexity of the problem.
+The traditional dichotomy between form and content obscures the complexity of the this dynamic.
 Formalism overloads the concept of form to bare functions of material and design, which cannot be treated at the same layer of analysis.
 In Plato we find a number of words that, depending on the translation, stand in for the English "form."
 These include *eidos* (essence), *idea* (idea), *morphe* (shape), and *phainomena* (appearance).
 Compare for example the translations from Plato's *Timaeus*.
 In the dialogue, Timaeus, the titular character, explains the nature of the physical world.
 Similarly to the passage about wax by Descartes (quoted in a footnote earlier), Timaeus notices that some elements, like water, change their appearance (*φανταζομένων*) while remaining essentially the same substance.
 Benjamin Jowett translates the passage:

 > Thus, then, as the several elements never present themselves in the same form,(*phantazomenōn*) how can anyone have the assurance to assert positively that any of them, whatever it may be, is one thing rather than another? [@jowett-timaeus, 49d]